mkstratos/stj_pv/ReadMe.md

     2. Numerically compute meridional gradient of this surface using a polynomial fit (Chebyshev polynomials of degree 8 used by default)

-    3. The jet location is determined to be at a relative maximum�in the northern hemisphere, or minimum in the southern hemisphere of the meridional gradient of potential temperature on the PV surface at each time and longitude
+    3. The jet location is determined to be at a relative maximum in the northern hemisphere, or minimum in the southern hemisphere of the meridional gradient of potential temperature on the PV surface at each time and longitude

     4. If multiple extrema exist, the jet latitude has the largest zonal wind shear between the